 England's LGBT fans want to travel to the World Cup in Russia, despite warnings against holding hands in public.

 To mark Rainbow Laces Week, we asked The Panel if they thought boxing was a good example of an LGBT-inclusive sport.

 Casey Stoney believes coming out boosted her performance, as she shares her story in episode six of My Icon: Rainbow Laces.

-The co-director of 'Forbidden Games: The Justin Fashanu Story' discusses the new documentary and the striker's legacy.
+The co-director of 'Forbidden Games: The Justin Fashanu Story' discusses the new documentary, now available on Sky Store.

 Watch more sport than ever before